RoadsideThoughts

 Communities Also Named Intervale ...

-Beyond New Brunswick, we know of another five communities that are located throughout in Canada and the United States.
+Beyond New Brunswick, we know of five communities that are located in Canada and the United States.
 Of these five communities, one is located in Canada and the other five communities are located in the United States.

 • Communities Located In New Brunswick ...